 Like WN, DS does offer 5 ml sizes for sampling, but smaller sizes are nearly impossible to find over the counter.
 DS offers various dot cards for testing, but again, they are nearly impossible to find in stores.
 Most art stores do carry DS full-sized tubes, so if you don’t mind shelling out a moderate sum for a color you know you’ll use, these watercolors are worth every penny.

 In conclusion, Daniel Smith watercolors tend to be:

 Overview of M. Graham Watercolors

-MG currently offers 70 colors of watercolor paints, and most of these are single-pigment tubes which makes them extremely artist friendly.
+MG currently offers 70 colors of watercolor paints, and most of these are single-pigment tubes.
 MG was the first tube paints I ever purchased, and my experiences with these watercolors quickly won me over.
 They rewet immediately, are easy to control, and their strength helps beginners (and possibly experts, also) avoid overworking the paper.

-MG tends to be more opaque than WN yet not as strongly granulating as DS, but MG is strong enough to mix well with many granulating pigments.
-This is my favorite mixing paint because it holds its strength quite well even when diluted.
+MG tends to be more opaque than WN yet not as strongly granulating as DS, but MG is strong enough to mix well with many granulating pigments and hold its strength quite well even when diluted.

-Because MG adds honey to the base, these paints stay semi-moist in the palette are are easy to rewet.
+Because MG adds honey to the base, these paints stay semi-moist to moist in the palette and are easy to rewet.
 They also shrink very little while drying, and this characteristic keeps them tight inside my pans.
-However, I do have to be careful where I put my fingers!
-Long after painting, I've found traces of MG paints in surprising places.
+However, I do have to take care with these paints and don't recommend them for travel.
+Too many times, I've found MG paints in unfortunate places.

 In conclusion, M. Graham watercolors tend to be: